-You can take the practical test at one of the DVSA driving test centres.
-The nearest driving test centre to Hemel Hempstead is located in St.Albans.
-Other driving test centres nearby are located in Leighton Buzzard and Watford.
+You can take the practical driving test at a DVSA driving test Centre.
+The nearest driving test Centre to Hemel Hempstead is in St.Albans.
+Other driving test centers nearby are located in Leighton Buzzard and Watford.

-The addresses for the driving test centres can be found here.
+The driving test centre addresses are here.
 You can also book your driving test online or by calling 0300 200 1122.
-For the cost of a driving test click here.
+For the cost of a driving test, click here.

 You must bring your signed driving licence and a valid passport if you have an old-style paper licence.

-Your test will be cancelled and you’ll lose your fee if you don’t bring the correct documents.
+Your driving test will not go, and you will lose your fee if you don’t bring the correct documents.

 What happens during the test

-Before you start the driving ability part of your test, you’ll be asked to perform an eyesight check.
-You will then be asked one vehicle safety question (tell me) before you drive away.
-You will be asked a show me question whilst driving during the test.
+Before you start the driving ability part of your test, you will need to perform an eyesight check.
+You will then need to answer one vehicle safety question (tell me) before you drive away.
+You will need to answer a show me question whilst driving during the test.

 Eyesight check